 Do you want to learn how to play Dungeons and Dragons, but don’t know where to start?
 In this Ultimate DND Beginner’s Guide, you’ll learn everything you need to embark on your first DND adventure.

 Anyone can get the Player’s Handbook and read about the classes.
 (And you should still get a copy, if you don’t have one.)
 However, I’ve found many new players running into problems even after reading that book.
 So I wrote this DND Beginner’s Guide with new players in mind.
-Hopefully, it will help you with various problems that you might encounter on your first campaign.
+Hopefully, it will help you with various difficulties that you might encounter on your first campaign.

 As you can see from the table of contents below, I’ll talk about everything — from character creation to combat and how to find the best DND group.
 But before we start, let’s talk about what DND actually is.